Coral bleaching: Infectious disease

 Following bleaching events, there has been a rise in the global disease outbreak among coral populations.
 This is due to the weakened state of the corals that makes them susceptible to infection caused by disease-carrying pathogens.
+The first large outbreak of disease in corals was observed in 1975 in Carysfort Reef in the Florida Keys and affected 6 reef-building species.
+A similar event occurred after bleaching in 2014 with a white-plague disease prevalence of 61% at 14 sites off the shores of Florida.
+Mortality varied by coral species however at least 13 species were affected by it.

-Infectious bacteria of the species Vibrio shiloi are the bleaching agent of Oculina patagonica in the Mediterranean Sea, causing this effect by attacking the zooxanthellae.
+Other infectious bacteria however can further increase bleaching in reefs.
+The species Vibrio shiloi are the bleaching agent of Oculina patagonica in the Mediterranean Sea, causing this effect by attacking the zooxanthellae.
 V. shiloi is infectious only during warm periods.
 Elevated temperature increases the virulence of V. shiloi, which then become able to adhere to a beta-galactoside-containing receptor in the surface mucus of the host coral.
 V. shiloi then penetrates the coral's epidermis, multiplies, and produces both heat-stable and heat-sensitive toxins, which affect zooxanthellae by inhibiting photosynthesis and causing lysis.
 During the summer of 2003, coral reefs in the Mediterranean Sea appeared to gain resistance to the pathogen, and further infection was not observed.
 The main hypothesis for the emerged resistance is the presence of symbiotic communities of protective bacteria living in the corals.
-The bacterial species capable of lysing V. shiloi had not been identified as of 2011.